teamowu/SQL/README.md

 ### HAVING
 `HAVING` allows you to filter which groups to include and which to exclude.
 `HAVING` statement always comes after GROUP BY, but before ORDER BY and LIMIT.

+## Chapter 3: Working With Multiple Tables
+In order to efficiently store data, we often spread related information across multiple tables.Such as:
+- the `orders` would contain just the information necessary to describe what was ordered:
+   - order_id, customer_id, subscription_id, purchase_date
+- subscriptions would contain the information to describe each type of subscription:
+   - subscription_id, description, price_per_month, subscription_length
+- customers would contain the information for each customer:
+   - customer_id, customer_name, address

+Reviews:
+- `JOIN` will combine rows from different tables if the join condition is true.
+- `LEFT JOIN` will return every row in the left table, and if the join condition is not met, NULL values are used to fill in the columns from the right table.
+- Primary key is a column that serves a unique identifier for the rows in the table.
+- Foreign key is a column that contains the primary key to another table.
+- `CROSS JOIN` lets us combine all rows of one table with all rows of another table.
+- `UNION` stacks one dataset on top of another.
+- `WITH` allows us to define one or more temporary tables that can be used in the final query.

+### JOIN
+Because column names are often repeated across multiple tables, we use the syntax table_name.column_name to be sure that our requests for columns are unambiguous.
+In our example, we use this syntax in the ON statement, but we will also use it in the SELECT or any other statement where we refer to column names.

+### INNER JOIN
+When we perform a simple `JOIN` (often called an `inner join`) our result only includes rows that match our ON condition.

+### LEFT JOIN
+A `left join` will keep all rows from the first table, regardless of whether there is a matching row in the second table.
+The final result will keep all rows of the left table but will omit the un-matched row.

+### PRIMARY KEY vs FOREIGN KEY
+Each of tables has a column that uniquely identifies each row of that table, for example:
+- `order_id` for `orders`
+- `subscription_id` for `subscriptions`
+- `customer_id` for `customers`
+These special columns are called primary keys.Primary keys have a few requirements:
+- None of the values can be NULL.
+- Each value must be unique (i.e., you can’t have two customers with the same customer_id in the customers table).
+- A table can not have more than one primary key column.
+When the primary key for one table appears in a different table, it is called a foreign key.
+- So `customer_id` is a primary key when it appears in `customers`, but a foreign key when it appears in `orders`.
+The most common types of joins will be joining a foreign key from one table with the primary key from another table.
+For instance:
+- When we join `orders` and `customers`, we join on `customer_id`, which is a foreign key in `orders` and the primary key in `customers`.

+### CROSS JOIN
+Combining all rows of one table with all rows of another table.
+Notice that `cross joins` don’t require an ON statement.
+You’re not really joining on any columns!
+Suppose we have 3 different shirts (white, grey, and olive) and 2 different pants (light denim and black), the results might look like this: `3 shirts × 2 pants = 6 combinations`
+- A more common usage of CROSS JOIN is when we need to compare each row of a table to a list of values.

+### UNION
+Sometimes we just want to stack one dataset on top of the other.
+Well, the `UNION` operator allows us to do that.
+SQL has strict rules for appending data:
+- Tables must have the same number of columns.
+- The columns must have the same data types in the same order as the first table.

+### WITH
+Often times, we want to combine two tables, but one of the tables is the result of another calculation.
+- The `WITH` statement allows us to perform a separate query (such as aggregating customer’s subscriptions)
+- `previous_results` is the alias that we will use to reference any columns from the query inside of the WITH clause
+- We can then go on to do whatever we want with this temporary table (such as join the temporary table with another table) Essentially, we are putting a whole first query inside the parentheses () and giving it a name.
+After that, we can use this name as if it’s a table and write a new query using the first query.
+- `With previous_results_name[a temporary table using aggregation] AS(SELECT.....)
+SELECT ....FROM...JOIN...ON ...=...;`